sdv-dev/RDT/README.md

 ## Transforming a table

-### Load table and its metadata
+### 1. Load table and its metadata

-Transforming a table is similar to transforming a column.

-First, you need import the `load_data_table` and load the metadata contend.
-Then you need call the method with the table name, the metadata file path and the metadata file content.
+With RDT, transform a table is as simple as specifying the table name, the metadata json file and the metadata content.

+You can find the metadata format in [SDV documentation](https://hdi-project.github.io/SDV/usage.html#metadata-file-specification).

 ```python
 import json